What is Amazon Prime Day? Amazon Prime Day has become a global shopping event and is likely to be one…

-To participate as an FBA seller you’re required to prepare your products so they are ready to sell on Amazon.
+First, you must have an amazon seller account in order to participate as an FBA Amazon seller.
+You are required to prepare your FBA products so they are ready to sell on Amazon.
+This included providing a upc bar code to identify each item you are selling.
 Following this, you will need to ship your parcels to an Amazon fulfillment center.
-From this point on, the product is out of your hands and Amazon takes over.
-Here is what Amazon does for FBA sellers:
+From this point on, the product is out of your hands and Amazon handles it.
+Here is a step-by-step list of what Amazon does for FBA sellers:

-- When a customer purchases your product their order is tracked through Amazon’s system
+- When a customer purchases your product their order is tracked through Amazon’s warehouse

 - Amazon picks and packs your product